State names downtown Denton cultural district

 City officials made the application for the district in June after getting input from residents, visitors, business owners and the arts and creative community.

-To mark the occasion, the city is hosting a reception from 6 to 8 p.m., Thursday, Oct.
+To mark the occasion, the city will host a reception from 6 to 8 p.m.
+Thursday, Oct.
 17, at the Patterson-Appleton Arts Center, 400 E. Hickory St.

 A map of the district's boundaries can be viewed at originaldentondistrict.com.
 More information on the statewide program can be viewed at arts.texas.gov.